 Sunday, November 13th On high level alert as we patrol the Tsushima Strait.

 P.M.
 BC SSW 2

-“At 3:20 P.M. we arrived at Takeshiki (naval base) and conducted a physical examination of the whole crew, and strenghthened each division.
+“At 3:20 P.M. we arrived at Takeshiki (naval base) and conducted a physical examination of the whole crew, and strengthened each division.
 We received confidential order #275 as follows”

-“Order to the fourth corp, November 13th of the 37th Year of Meiji.
+“Order to the fourth corps, November 13th of the 37th Year of Meiji.
 Return from Takeshiki.

 (a) Patrol ships are attached.

 (b) Patrol ships of CFG are dispatched by order.”

 “Instruction to the commander of the frontrunner Tsushima.
 November 13th of the 37th year of Meiji (1904) Takeshiki, the ship Kasagi.